Dog-Friendly Smoky Mountains: Complete Trail Guide

 Benton Falls Trail

-• Features: A beautiful creek-side trail leading to a 65-foot waterfall.
-Dogs on leash (or off leash under voice control; national forest rules are more relaxed).
+- Features: A beautiful creek-side trail leading to a 65-foot waterfall.
+Dogs on leash (or off leash under voice control; national forest rules are more relaxed than the national park).
 One of the best short waterfall hikes in the region.

 Coker Creek Falls Trail